The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Restaurants, fast food outlets and cafés tend to demand a high initial investment due to the equipment and real estate required to start the business.
 In the case of franchises, the bigger the franchisor’s brand, the higher that investment is likely to be, but that cost is offset by the strong reputation and instant customer base that comes with the name, meaning the business starts earning from the very first day of trading.

-While the investment level may be high, franchisees have full knowledge of these costs upfront, which prevents any nasty surprises and allows them to be budgeted for correctly.
+While the investment level or franchise fee may be high, franchisees have full knowledge of these costs upfront, which prevents any nasty surprises and allows them to be budgeted for correctly.
 Margins in the food industry can be relatively low, but franchisees also benefit from the improved buying power that being part of a larger brand can offer, reducing the cost of food and equipment purchases.
-With the costs and potential revenue clearly presented by the franchisor, food franchisees usually find it relatively easy to secure financing to launch their business, as the franchise model is familiar to lenders and comparative costs and revenue projections can be offered from similar franchise outlets within the brand group.
+With the costs and potential revenue clearly presented by the franchisor, food franchisees usually find it relatively easy to secure financing to launch their business, as the franchising model is familiar to lenders and comparative costs and revenue projections can be offered from similar franchise outlets within the brand group.

-Is a food franchise right for you?
+Is food franchising right for you?

 High initial investment and high overheads can be off-putting to some potential franchisees, though those who fully commit usually receive equally high returns.
-The increasing popularity of food franchises over the years means that the current franchise models available are tried and trusted, and the franchisee can weight up the costs and potential returns relatively accurately.
+The increasing popularity of food franchises over the years means that the current franchise models available are tried and trusted, and the franchise owner can weight up the costs and potential returns relatively accurately.